Sinkovkyi/sales-performance-analysis-tableau/README.md

 ## Technologies Used

-- Tableau (Desktop or Online)
+- Tableau
-- Data Source: Sales, profit, customer segments, regions, states (2016–2019)
+- Data Used: Sales, profit, customer segments, regions, states (2016–2019)

 ## Key Visualizations and Features